-Relevant hazardous substance Activity to be monitored Monitoring and reporting frequency Ammoniacal Nitrogen (mg/L expressed as N), Nitrate (mg/L expressed as N) and Phosphorus (as orthophosphate) and Hydrocarbons As agreed in soil and groundwater monitoring plan.
+Relevant hazardous substance Activity to be monitored Monitoring and reporting frequency 5 (As agreed in soil and groundwater monitoring plan.
 At least every 10 years

 Schedule 6: Pollution Control

 Purpose: This schedule details the minimum environmental standards that must be met at all times.
 It also ensures that nuisance generated by waste activities is controlled and local communities are protected.